Mohammadjamiu/tahugo_updated/content/how-to-tech/what-version-of-gpt-is-chat-gpt-using.md

 ---
 **ChatGPT** is a chatbot created by OpenAI.
 It was initially released as a prototype on November 30, 2022.
 It quickly gained traction due to its ability to provide detailed and knowledgeable responses across various subjects.

-**ChatGPT uses the GPT-3.5 model to have interactive conversations with humans.**
+**ChatGPT uses the GPT-3.5 model to have interactive conversations with humans.
+It has also been updated to use the latest GPT model – GPT-4.**

+**GPT-4** is multimodal, i.e., it has the ability to not work with only text and code as in the case of GPT-3.5 but also works with images.

 **Read on:** *[Difference between GPT-1, GPT-2, GPT-3/3.5 and GPT-4](/how-to-tech/difference-between-gpt-1-gpt-2-gpt-3-gpt-4/)*